mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 ```
 Repeat this step for each additional node pool.

-1. If you have any additional management or managed Clusters, review the [DKP Upgrade][dkpup] documentation.
+1. If you have any additional management or managed clusters, review the [DKP Upgrade][dkpup] documentation for next steps.

 [dkup]: .../dkp-upgrade/
 [upgradekomm]: .../upgrade-kommander/